 “Complaining about the state of a generation will not change it; investing in it will.” -Eric Mason in Manhood Restored (178)

-The adolescent years are crucial in shaping young men and women into followers of Jesus.
-Even into the teenage years, parents still retain the primary responsibility for teaching their children the gospel and modeling the Christian life.
-But as children head toward adulthood, the church’s role takes on increasing importance.
+Parental Engagement: Even into the teenage years, parents still retain the primary responsibility for teaching their children the gospel and modeling the Christian life (Deut.
+6:4-9, Eph.
+6:1).
+But as children head toward adulthood, the church’s role takes on increasing importance (Psalm 78:5-8).
+In all that we do to disciple students, we want to ensure that we are working together (as parents and student ministry leaders), making the biggest impact that we can!

 We would love to have middle or high schoolers join us for any—or all—of these!